 Interview with Royal Castle Founder William Singer

-This news piece is from February, 9th, 1976.
-Ike Seamans speaks about the closing of Royal Castle restaurants and features an interview with founder William Singer.
+This news piece is from February 9th, 1976.
+Ike Seamans discusses the closing of Royal Castle restaurants and features an interview with founder William Singer.

 Visit the last Royal Castle